 Handicraft law; information on administrative offences

-The law on crafts is regulated in the Crafts Code.
-There you will find, among other things, provisions on professional licensing, professional practice, vocational training in the skilled crafts and on the tasks of the skilled crafts organisations.
-The responsibilities for administrative offences are regulated separately.
+The law on skilled crafts is regulated in the Crafts Code.
+Among other things, it contains provisions on professional licensing, professional practice, vocational training in the skilled crafts and the tasks of the skilled crafts organizations.
+The responsibilities for administrative offenses are regulated separately.

-The law on crafts regulated in the Crafts Code (HwO) comprises the following areas:
+The law on crafts regulated in the Crafts Code (HwO) covers the following areas: